-A big part of the fun of New York City challenge of getting where you want to go when you want to be there – depending on your “style,” it can also be expensive and time-consuming.
+A big part of the fun of New York City is the challenge of getting where you want to go when you want to be there – depending on your “style,” it can also be expensive and time-consuming.

 But when you’re a dad (or mom), maximizing time on a budget means looking for bargains and not wasting time.
 So the Via rideshare service we tried on a weekender in NYC was a welcome surprise for comfort, speed, ease of use, and low cost.
 And except for a bummer experience on our way out of town (a tale coming in another post), Via performed magnificently uptown, downtown, midtown, and crosstown during a couple of days in Manhattan.